-- 2. The Applicant is seeking the ETP to allow them to trade between the hours of 6:00am and 10:00am on a Sunday, which is outside of their normal trading hours, in circumstances where there is a live telecast of an Ultimate Fighting Championship ("UFC") event being shown. - 3.
+- 2. The Applicant is seeking the ETP to allow them to trade outside of their normal trading hours, permitting the Venue to trade between the hours of 6:00am and 10:00am on a Sunday, in circumstances where there is a live telecast of an Ultimate Fighting Championship ("UFC") event being shown. - 3.
 The ETP is required to operate throughout the whole of the licensed areas of the Venue. - 4.
 Currently, when there is a UFC event on, the Venue is only permitted to open and trade as a restaurant and is not permitted to sell liquor until 10:00am. - 5.
 If the ETP is granted, the Venue would be permitted to cater to the liquor requirements of those patrons attending the Venue during UFC events held at the Venue on a Sunday morning.